A general profile of here

 Economically the district is comparatively buoyant with an employment rate of 79.7% (Oct 2017-Sep 2018) and a total of 5,365 businesses operating within the borders.
 Of these almost 91% are classified as micro operations employing fewer than 10 people.

 Compared to Essex as a whole, a very slightly lower proportion of the district's current population is of working age (60.7% against an Essex average of 61.0%), though this is set to change with a predicted growth in those aged 65 and over.

 The district has relatively low levels of ethnic diversity by comparison with the East of England as a whole.
 Based on the 2011 Census, 92.3% record themselves as 'white' against a regional figure of 85.3%.
 The largest distinct group in the district are those people of Polish origin, though there is a small; but vibrant community of Nepali residents centred around Carver Barracks.

-At the district ward elections in May 2015 voters elected 39 councillors representing 22 wards.
-A by-election was held in the Elsenham and Henham ward in February 2017.
-A by-election was held in the Newport ward in May 2017.
-The political make-up of the council is: 24 Conservative Party councillors, 4 Liberal Democrats councillors and 10 Residents for Uttlesford councillors.
-One ward is currently vacant.
+At the district ward elections in May 2019 voters elected 39 councillors representing 22 wards.
+The political make-up of the council is: 4 Conservative Party councillors, 2 independent councillors, 7 Liberal Democrats councillors and 26 Residents for Uttlesford councillors.

 ► My Uttlesford - search for councillors, planning applications, TPOs, listed buildings, conservation areas and car parks in the district